-The Subscriber, and if applicable the legal representative (or his duly appointed delegate) of the Subscriber's organisation, the LRA, the CRA or LuxTrust S.A. may apply for suspension, un-suspension, or revocation of the Certificate.
-The Subscriber and, where applicable, the legal representative (or his duly appointed delegate) of the Subscriber's organisation is notified of the suspension, un-suspension or revocation of the Certificate.
+Upon expiration or revocation of a LuxTrust Certificate, the corresponding private key is destroyed in accordance with the CPS.
+The Subscriber, and if applicable the legal representative (or his duly appointed delegate) of the Subscriber's organisation or LuxTrust S.A. may apply for revocation of the Certificate.
 Additional specific procedures and/or requirements may be described in the applicable CP, however in all cases; the requirements stated in the next sub-sections (4.9.x) shall be implemented as a minimum.